Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Your child has been diagnosed with a patent ductus arteriosus (PDA).
-The ductus arteriosus is a normal structure in a baby’s heart before birth.
-It’s a blood vessel that connects two arteries, the pulmonary artery and the aorta.
+The ductus arteriosus is a normal structure in a fetus’ heart before birth.
+It’s a blood vessel that connects 2 arteries: the pulmonary artery and the aorta.
 The pulmonary artery carries blood from the heart to the lungs.
 The aorta carries blood from the heart to the body.
-The ductus arteriosus normally closes shortly after birth.
-It’s called a PDA when it stays open, or “patent.”
-A PDA can lead to worsening heart function over time, but it can be treated.
+Before birth, the ductus arteriosus allows blood from the right ventricle to bypass the lungs because the fetus gets oxygen from the mother.
+The ductus arteriosus normally closes shortly after birth once the baby breaths on its own.
+It’s called a PDA when it stays open (patent).
+A PDA can lead to worsening heart function over time.
+But it can be easily treated.

 With a PDA, blood flows from the aorta through the PDA into the pulmonary artery.
 This causes increased blood flow to the lungs.
-If the PDA is large, too much blood goes to the lungs.
-This causes pulmonary edema (fluid buildup in the lungs).
+If the PDA is large, too much blood goes to the lungs and recirculates to the left ventricle.
+This can cause fluid buildup in the lungs (pulmonary edema).
 Then the baby has a hard time breathing and feeding.

 In severe cases, the combination of the increased blood flow to the lungs and work to the left ventricle can lead to congestive heart failure (CHF).
 This is a condition in which the heart no longer pumps blood well.